Common poisonous plants for cats

 Hyacinth

-The entire hyacinth is considered “toxic” to cats, especially the bulbs, which can cause stomach cramps, vomiting, and diarrhea.
+The entire hyacinth is considered “toxic” to cats, especially the bulbs, which can cause stomach cramps, vomiting, and diarrhoea.

 Hydrangea